5 min read, updated Aug-21

-Is Bitcoin trading a good idea?
+Is Bitcoin Trading Australia a good idea?

 - High volatility – because Bitcoins are much newer markets they can be more volatile with bigger price swings.
 This presents opportunities for traders to profit from price volatility.

-- Trade at a time that suits you – Bitcoin trading markets are open 24/7 so you’ll never miss a trading opportunity.
+- Trade at a time that suits you – Bitcoin trading Australia markets are open 24/7 so you’ll never miss a trading opportunity.

-Why trade Bitcoin instead of buying?
+Why Trade Bitcoin instead of buying?